shaofengzhu/carolineintern/plan/readme.md

 ```

 ### Defect Detection
 The code is adapted from "PyTorch Image Segmentation Tutorial with U-NET: everything from scratch baby", https://www.youtube.com/watch?v=IHq1t7NxS8k.
 We provide our own Dataset to read the data.
 We also tried to simplify the code.
+Please follow the YouTube video to understand how U-NET works.
+Please also check the author's code at https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/image_segmentation/semantic_segmentation_unet

 Please modify the code inside the main.
 When we train the model, it will save the model.
 When we test the model, we load the model from the file.